 Since 2009 we have been improving clinical trial execution in more than 15 therapeutical areas, including COVID-19, phase I to IV, and RWE.
-We have the trust and results of the CROs and sponsors in over 18 countries worldwide, with extensive experience conducting clinical trials in emerging markets.
+We have the trust and results of the CROs and sponsors in over 20 countries worldwide, with extensive experience conducting hybrid and decentralized clinical trials in emerging markets.
 Our technology makes end-to-end data gathering more efficient, with a user-friendly process for staff and patients, and always under the best quality standards from GCP and the FDA 21 CFR Part 11.

 - R, Schneider, 2020.
 Design of a virtual longitudinal observational study in Parkinson’s disease.Wiley Online Library. https://onlinelibrary.wiley.com/doi/full/10.1002/acn3.51236